Friday, August 28, 2015

 # # #

-Those demolitions explain the rarity of medieval remains, the dreariness of much of the center and the harmony due to demolishing and rebuilding in a homogeneous style...
+Those demolitions explain the rarity of medieval remains, the dreariness of much of the center and the rebuilding of the former working-class quarters in the homogeneous style adapted to the new bourgeoisie.

 The Etienne Marcel crossroad